Moesif/apidocs/source/includes/collector-api/_users-api.md

   // add other option here.
 });

-// The second argument containing user metatdata is optional, but useful to store customer info like email and name. moesif.identifyUser('12345', {
+// The second argument containing user metatdata is optional,
+// but useful to store customer properties like email and name. moesif.identifyUser('12345', {
   email: 'john@acmeinc.com',
   firstName: 'John',